gauriyadav96/Data-Science-in-Python/README.md

 # Data-Science-in-Python

-This repository contains the files based on my practice and understanding about the concepts of data analysis.
+This repository contains the files based on my practice and understanding about the concepts of data analysis and machine learning